The 2015 MileagePlus program

 You will still earn even more miles with a MileagePlus cobranded credit card, just as you do today.

 This new way of earning award miles will apply to flights operated by United and United Express, with some exclusions (This link opens in a new tab.).
 It will also apply to flights operated by a Star Alliance™ or MileagePlus partner airline when the ticket number starts with "016."

-Flights that are operated by a Star Alliance™ or MileagePlus partner airline that are not ticketed by United (ticket numbers that don’t start with "016"), will still earn award miles based on flight distance2 and the purchased fare class, with some exclusions (This link opens in a new tab.).
+Flights that are operated by a Star Alliance™ or MileagePlus partner airline and not ticketed by United (ticket numbers that don’t start with "016"), will still earn award miles based on flight distance3 and the purchased fare class, with some exclusions (This link opens in a new tab.).

 You will still earn Premier® qualifying miles (PQM) based on the distance of your flight.
-Premier members will still earn a minimum of 500 PQM on United and United Express flights shorter than 500 miles.
+Premier members still earn a minimum of 500 PQM on United and United Express flights shorter than 500 miles.

 You will be able to earn up to 75,000 award miles per ticket.
 There is no minimum number of award miles you can earn for a flight.